Thyroid cancer: Causes

+Family relatives who have an issue with thyroids in their life will likely pass it down to their family.
+But the thyroid issues may present themselves in different ways.
+These ways can range from hypothyroidism, hyperthyroidism, Graves' Disease, Hashinoto's thyroidosis and cancer.

 The FDA requires a boxed warning in the package inserts of GLP-1 agonists due to the risk of thyroid C-cell tumors, including medullary thyroid cancer (MTC), with a warning that GLP-1 agonists are contraindicated in people with a family or personal history of MTC or multiple endocrine neoplasia type 2.
 In mice, long-term use of GLP-1 agonists stimulates calcitonin secretion, leading to C-cell hypertrophy and an increased risk of thyroid cancer, but no increased secretion of calcitonin has been observed in humans.
-A retrospective national cohort study in France found an increased risk of thyroid cancer (all and medullary) following 1-3 years of treatment with GLP-1 agonists for diabetes, but other large retrospective studies have not found a similar association, including with long-term use of GLP-1 agonists and over 10-years of follow-up.
+A retrospective national cohort study in France found an increased risk of thyroid cancer (all and medullary) following 1-3 years of treatment with GLP-1 agonists for diabetes, but this was not observed in randomized control trials, as well as in other large retrospective studies, including one with long-term use of GLP-1 agonists and over 10-years of follow-up.
 A small study of patients with low-risk thyroid cancer undergoing active surveillance showed that GLP-1RA therapy did not affect tumor growth kinetics.